MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Introduction

 \section{Introduction}

-Effective robotic manipulation requires the integration of vision and touch \cite{cui2021toward,luu2025manifeel,xu2025unit}.
+Effective robotic manipulation requires both vision and touch \cite{cui2021toward,luu2025manifeel,xu2025unit}.
 Vision provides global context for planning and approach phases, whereas tactile sensing provides local feedback for contact detection\cite{prince2025tacscope}, force regulation\cite{lin2024self}, and fine manipulation\cite{zhou2025hand}.
-Traditionally, visual feedback is obtained through external or eye-in-hand cameras \cite{gao2023hand, zhang2025canonical}.
-However, as the end-effector approaches an object, these systems often encounter severe occlusion caused by the manipulator or the object.
-This limitation renders them unable to reliably observe the contact interface, necessitating a transition from global visual guidance to local tactile perception at the moment of interaction.
+Traditionally, visual feedback is obtained through free-space cameras that observe the manipulation region directly \cite{gao2023hand, zhang2025canonical}.
+However, as the end-effector approaches an object, the manipulator or object can occlude the contact interface, forcing the system to shift from visual guidance to local tactile feedback during interaction.

-To capture detailed local information, tactile sensors are increasingly embedded directly into robotic fingertips \cite{hu2023machine}.
-Among various modalities, vision-based tactile sensors have gained prominence due to their high spatial resolution, compact mechanical design, and simple wiring.
-Several designs have addressed these requirements.
-GelSight utilizes RGB lighting and photometric stereo to reconstruct surface geometry \cite{yuan2017gelsight}.
-TacTip tracks the displacement of internal structural pins \cite{ward2018tactip}.
-DelTact employs optical flow to estimate the deformation of dense color patterns \cite{zhang2022deltact}.
-DTact measures contact via semi-transparent and absorptive layers \cite{lin2023dtact}.
-While these sensors excel in tactile perception, they are typically limited to a single tactile modality.
-Because these sensors rely on opaque internal coatings to capture deformation, they are unable to perceive the external environment and can only detect physical contact.
+To capture detailed local information, tactile sensors are increasingly embedded into robotic fingertips \cite{hu2023machine}.
+Vision-based tactile sensors are widely used due to their high spatial resolution, compact mechanical design, and simple wiring.
+Representative systems include GelSight, which reconstructs surface geometry using photometric cues \cite{yuan2017gelsight}, TacTip, which tracks internal pins \cite{ward2018tactip}, DelTact, which estimates deformation from dense-pattern optical flow \cite{zhang2022deltact}, and DTact, which images contact through semi-transparent and absorptive layers \cite{lin2023dtact}.
+However, these sensors mainly provide tactile perception.
+Their internal coatings or markers enable deformation sensing but limit direct observation of the external environment.